BabyWipes/WebTemplates/README.md

 - Provide a link to this repository in the template.
 - Follow me on Github?
 (LOL)

 You dont NEED to do those things but it would be nice if you do so.
-Thanks :)
+Thank you.

-      ~ JaskiratBoparai
+Jaskirat Boparai